Laszlu/TERRALERT/README.md

   - <a href="https://www.flaticon.com/free-icons/landslide" title="landslide icons">Landslide icons created by andinur - Flaticon</a>

 <h2>Copyright</h2>
-This project is licensed under the terms of the MIT license and protected by Udacity Honor Code and Community Code of Conduct.
+This project is licensed under the terms of the MIT license.